-1928 Six-time Tony-winning costume designer Florence Klotz is born today.
-Her designs will be worn by the original casts of Follies, A Little Night Music, Pacific Overtures, On the Twentieth Century, Rags, City of Angels, Kiss of the Spider Woman and dozens more Broadway shows.
+1928 Six-time Tony-winning costume designer Florence Klotz is born.
+Her designs are worn by the original casts of Follies, A Little Night Music, Pacific Overtures, On the Twentieth Century, Rags, City of Angels, Kiss of the Spider Woman, and dozens more Broadway shows.

-1954 N. Richard Nash's play about a con-man's visit to a small Western town, The Rainmaker, opens tonight at the Cort Theatre.
-Geraldine Page is the star for the Broadway run of 125 performances and then will go on to also do the London run in 1956.
-This critically-acclaimed production will be made into a movie in 1956 and also be the basis for a stage musical, 110 in the Shade, in 1963.
-Woody Harrelson and Jayne Atkinson starred in a 1999 revival of the show for the Roundabout Theatre Company.
+1954 N. Richard Nash's play about a con-man's visit to a small Western town, The Rainmaker, opens at the Cort Theatre.
+Geraldine Page stars in the 125-performance Broadway run and then goes on to do the London production in 1956.
+The critically-acclaimed play is made into a movie in 1956 and is the basis for the 1963 stage musical, 110 in the Shade.
+Woody Harrelson and Jayne Atkinson star in a 1999 revival of the show for the Roundabout Theatre Company.

-1979 Arnold Soboloff, who is playing Smee, the sidekick to Captain Hook, in Peter Pan at the Lunt-Fontanne Theatre, dies today of a heart attack.
-He has just finished a song in Act II of the show and has gone off into the wings, where he will collapse.
+1979 Arnold Soboloff, who is playing Smee, the sidekick to Captain Hook, in Peter Pan at the Lunt-Fontanne Theatre, dies of a heart attack.
+He finishes a song in Act II of the show, goes off into the wings, and then collapses.
 He is 48 years old.

-1985 Wallace Shawn's Aunt Dan and Lemon opens at the Public Theater today, with Shawn and Linda Hunt in the cast.
-It will run 191 shows, even though Variety portrays it as "stupifyingly dull ...
+1985 Wallace Shawn's Aunt Dan and Lemon opens at the Public Theater, with Shawn and Linda Hunt in the cast.
+It runs 191 shows, even though Variety portrays it as "stupifyingly dull ...
 Another whatsit with no plot, flabby writing, no scene structure, arbitrary and unmotivated characterizations and extraneous graphic sex.
 In short, zero dramatic craftsmanship."

 2001 Andrew Lloyd Webber and Alan Ayckbourn's revised musical confection, By Jeeves, opens at Broadway's Helen Hayes Theatre, some 27 years after it opened in Great Britain as simply Jeeves.
 Broadway audiences don't take to this musical version of P.G.
-Wodehouse's Bertie Wooser stories, however, and it goes on to close after just 73 performances, the shortest run ever for a Lloyd Webber show in its Broadway debut.
+Wodehouse's Bertie Wooster stories, however, and it closes after just 73 performances, the shortest run ever for a Lloyd Webber show in its Broadway debut.

 2003 Kevin Kline plays Falstaff in Lincoln Center Theater's production of William Shakespeare's Henry IV.
-Also in the cast are Ethan Hawke, Michael Hayden, Audra McDonald, Dana Ivey, Byron Jennings and Richard Easton.
-The production will win the 2004 Tony Award as Best Revival of a Play.
+Also in the cast are Ethan Hawke, Michael Hayden, Audra McDonald, Dana Ivey, Byron Jennings, and Richard Easton.
+The production wins the 2004 Tony Award as Best Revival of a Play.

-2012 All Broadway shows are cancelled tonight as New York prepares for the arrival of Hurricane Sandy.
-In the wake of the widespread flooding and blackouts caused by the storm, performances will not resume until Oct.
-31.
+2012 All Broadway shows are canceled as New York prepares for the arrival of Hurricane Sandy.
+In the wake of the widespread flooding and blackouts caused by the storm, performances do not resume until October 31.